-- 24. Click the Group field and select the Title property from the drop-down list.
-The Group field sets the values for the x-axis on the column chart.
-Anzo also populates the Group label with the Title property.
-Click Close to close the drop-down list. - 25.
+- 6. On the left side of the screen, click Rename under Series 1.
+Specify a new name in the Rename Series field, for example, "Revenue by Title," and then click OK. - 7.
+On the right side of the screen, click the Group field and select the Title property from the drop-down list.
+The Group field sets the values for the X Axis on the column chart.
+Then click Close to close the drop-down list.
+Anzo also populates the Group label with the Title property. - 8.
 Click the Value field and select the Revenue (Millions) property from the drop-down list.
-The Value field sets the y-axis values.
-Click Close to close the drop-down list. - 26.
+The Value field sets the Y Axis values.
+Click Close to close the drop-down list. - 9.
 Click Save.
-Anzo adds the new chart lens to the dashboard.
+Anzo adds the new Chart lens to the dashboard.
 To narrow the results that are displayed and filter on one year at a time, click a year in the Year filter.
 For example, by clicking 2006 in the filter, the chart lists the revenue for titles that were released in 2006 and shows that "Pirates of the Caribbean: Dead Man's Chest" had the most revenue for that year:

-You can hover the pointer over a bar in the chart to view details.
+Tip You can hover the pointer over a bar in the chart to view details.

-- 27. If you want to add more data to the chart, such as to compare revenue versus rating for each title, follow these steps: - a.
-Open the chart designer by clicking the Designer button above the lens tabs.
+- 10. If you want to add more data to the Chart, such as to compare Revenue versus Rating for each Title, follow these steps: - a.
+Open the Chart Designer by clicking the Designer button above the lens tabs.

 - b.
 In the Designer, click Chart Data. - c.
 On the Chart Data screen, click the Add a series link at the bottom of the screen.
-A new series, named Series 2, is added to the list. - d.
-For Series 2, click the Group field and select the Title property from the drop-down list.
-Then click Close to close the list. - e.
+A new series, named Series 2, is added to the list.

+- d.
+Under Series 2, click Rename and specify a name for the series, such as "Rating by Title."
+Then click the Group field on the right side of the screen and select the Title property from the drop-down list.
+Click Close to close the list. - e.
 Click the Value field and select the Rating property from the drop-down list.
 Close the list. - f.
-Click Save to save the chart changes.
-The chart updates to display the Rating values in addition to the Revenue.
+Click Save to save the changes.
+The Chart is updated to display the Rating values in addition to the Revenue.
 For example: